-Aliens who are subject to the mandatory 5-year disqualification period are not eligible for full Medicaid for the first 5 years, even if they can be credited with 40 qualifying quarters prior to or during the 5-year disqualification period.
+All classes of aliens who are subject to the mandatory 5-year disqualification period are not eligible for full Medicaid for the first 5 years, even if they can be credited with 40 qualifying quarters prior to or during the 5-year disqualification period.
 The disqualification period must be imposed before an assessment of eligibility based on the 40-quarter requirement.